[Poo-tee weet!]

 I had a good home, and I left

-(The sound of paint being sprayed is terminated by a flashbang.
-He stoops and squints to read, as the message drips to the ground)
+(Blinko turns towards the sound of paint being sprayed and flinches as a flashbang explodes nearby.
+He stoops and squints to read, as their message drips to the ground.)

 “There is no Planet B”